RodrigoCamposD/utils/eslint-prettier/README.md

   "eslint.validate": ["javascript"]
 ```

 I dont recommend use this on your user or workspace profile because you may have projects that dont use ESLint.
-Instead enable this only in your project, for that create the `.vscode` folder in the root of your project and create inside a file `settings.json` with this code.
+Instead enable this only in your project, for that create the `.vscode` folder in the root of your project and create inside a file `settings.json` with this code above.

 ## I want more info